ESA-APEx/apex_documentation/propagation/usecases.md

 :::{.callout-tip}

-# Is your pipeline not yet implemented in openEO or packaged as an OGC Application Package?
+# Is your on-demand service not yet implemented in openEO or OGC API Process?

 APEx provides a set of initial [guidelines](../interoperability/algohosting.md) and online [resources](index.qmd#how-to-build-an-on-demand-service) to help you get started.
 If your project requires